Can You Really Be A Digital Nomad & A Young Mother?

 Advertisement

-In Second Home I chat to Dutch, Portuguese and American mums – and I realise that seeking inspiration from how other people parent is vital for my parenting journey.
-The judgment that surrounds how we mum is relentless.
+In Second Home I chat to Dutch, Portuguese and American moms – and I realize that seeking inspiration from how other people parent is vital for my parenting journey.
+The judgment that surrounds how we mom is relentless.
 Kirsty shared how some people have reacted since living on the road with her 3-year-old: "I’ve received comments on social media which weren't very nice or supportive and assumed we were doing it out of necessity or came from a rough background."
-When you become parents, and especially when you become a mum, there is an insidious play by society to slowly close the walls in on your life.
+When you become parents, and especially when you become a mom, there is an insidious play by society to slowly close the walls in on your life.
 It takes perseverance and a pretty thick skin to stay firm in your choices of how and where to parent.

 Advertisement